01 of 14

 Create Reference Lines

-It looks best if the tiles radiate outward from the center of the room, rather than starting abruptly from one of the walls.
-In order to achieve this effect, you need to create reference lines on the surface of the cement board underlayment.
+Your installatoin will look best if the tiles radiate outward from the center of the room, rather than starting abruptly from one of the walls.
+In order to achieve this symmetrical effect, you need to create reference lines on the surface of the cement board underlayment.

-Check your layout by dry-laying (no mortar) full tiles along both reference lines from wall to wall.
-If the last tile that is against any of the walls is less than a few inches wide, adjust your chalk line grid as needed so that the tiles along the walls are an acceptable width, based on your preference.
-This usually means that a tile, rather than a grout line, will be at the very center of the floor, but there's really no drawback to this.Continue to 3 of 13 below.
+Check your layout by test-fitting full tiles along both reference lines from wall to wall.
+If the last row of tiles against any of the walls is less than a few inches wide, adjust your chalk line grid as needed so that the tiles along the walls are an acceptable width, based on your preference.
+This usually means that a tile, rather than a grout line, will be at the very center of the floor, but there's really no drawback to this.Continue to 4 of 14 below.

 Mix and Spread the Mortar